joshfishman/AI-CRO/README.md

    > ```html
    > <script src="https://ai-cro-eight.vercel.app/api?path=personalization-loader.js" data-cursor-workspace="default"></script>
    > ```
+   >
+   > Note: The `data-cursor-workspace` attribute is optional.
+Using `"default"` is fine for most users.
+Only change this if you need to manage multiple separate personalization configurations.

 2. **Optional: Add fade-in styling**
    - For a smoother user experience, add this to your CSS: